-The Mezquita is a stunning example of Islamic Art which is an essential place to visit for anyone going to Andalucía.
-The original building which appeared on this site was the Catholic Basilica of San Vicente which was constructed by the Visigoths.
-After the Moors took control of Spain the church was shared between Christians and Muslims until the year 784 when Abd al-Rahman I bought the Christian sector and began construction of Great Mosque of Córdoba.
+After the Moors took control of Spain the Catholic Basilica of San Vicente was shared between Christians and Muslims.
+In 784 AD Abd al-Rahman I bought the Christian sector and began construction of the Mezquita.
 Today the building retains much of its Moorish design whilst serving as the Cathedral of Córdoba.

 The locating of the Gehry-designed Guggenheim Museum in the formerly depressed city of Bilbao in Spain's Basque Country has helped rejuvenate the region.
 Whilst it has a permanent exhibition it is its stunning contemporary design in titanium which is the main attraction for most visitors.